LikhithSP/LikhithSP/README.md

 ### About Me ✍🏻:

-- 🔭 I’m currently working on Full-Stack Web Development.
+- 🔭 I’m currently working on React.
-- 🌱 Learning Node.js, React, Express.js, MongoDB, Python, and Web Development.
+- 🌱 Learning Node.js, React, Express.js, MongoDB, Python, and Web Development Tools & Frameworks.
-- 👯 Looking to collaborate on Flutter & Web Source Projects.
+- 👯 Looking to collaborate on Android Studio & Web Source Projects.
 - ⚡ Fun fact : I build both sides of the web, but the real magic happens when I finally fix a bug I’ve been chasing for hours!"

  <hr/>